Get in Touch

 Defining the Scope of Modeling

-• What constitutes a business model?
+• Understanding what constitutes a business model

-• Differentiating between textual and diagrammatic elements
+• Differentiating textual and diagrammatic components

-Crafting a Process for Business Model Development
+Establishing a Process for Business Model Development

-• Iterating through these steps
+• Iterating through the steps

 • Facilitating requirements workshops

-• Mapping models to deliverables
+• Aligning models with deliverables

-Exploring Multidimensional Aspects of a Business Model
+Exploring the Multidimensional Aspects of a Business Model

 • Applying the five Ws approach: who, what, where, when, why, and how